Selharem/Online-Calculator/README.md

 # javascript-calculator

-This is a simple calculator using html, css and javascript
+This is a simple web app calculator using vanilla javascript.

+Feel free to contribute to it if you like!

 # Getting Started

 Checkout the repository onto your local machine. you don't need to install anything to contribute to this project!

-if you want to try the app online : https://codepen.io/50UF14N3/full/QWGydgK
+If you want to try the app online : https://codepen.io/50UF14N3/full/QWGydgK

 # Happy Coding